-Voice of Freedom is a participatory photography project for formerly trafficked women in Israel and Ethiopia.
+Voice of Freedom is a participatory photography project for formerly trafficked women in Israel, Ethiopia and the UK.
 The project enables the women to document their lives, feelings and experiences through the camera lens, and supports them as they create texts in their own words to accompany the images.
 Exhibitions of the women’s words and photography have taken place in the UK; and are planned for Tel Aviv.
-We also intend to produce a book of their work, raising awareness of the broader issue of modern-day slavery.
+A book of their work will raise awareness of the broader issue of modern-day slavery.
+We will continue work with some of the women on their return to Ethiopia, and enable them to work in their home communities as activists and educators with other young people at risk of trafficking.

 Amnesty International UK will host a major exhibition of work from the project from 16 April to 13 May, 2014.
 Please join us for a special opening event on the evening of 16 April – you’ll be able to meet the team, activists from the UK Eritrean community and hear project director Leila Segal speak about the situation on the ground with the Eritrean and Ethiopian women in Israel.
 More details here.

 Voice of Freedom is a project of the highly respected UK charity PhotoVoice, and works within the discipline of participatory photography – a recognised tool for advocacy and social activism.
 Participatory photography refers to projects where participants are supported to generate their own photographic work – a facilitator works with a group of people, often marginalised and/or disadvantaged, and teaches them to use a camera with the aim of supporting them to define, communicate and improve their situation.